leapmotion/Leap-TiltFive-Testing/README.md

  - Tilt Five Driver 1.1.0+
  - Unity 2019.4 LTS or later
  - Ultraleap Tracking Gemini 5.6+
- - (Tested on Windows with Ultraleap Unity plugin 5.10)
+ - (Tested on Windows with [Ultraleap Unity plugin 5.11.0](https://github.com/ultraleap/UnityPlugin/releases/) )

 ## Basic Scene Setup:
  - Ultraleap tracking uses the scale of 1 world unit = 1 real world meter.
 Set the 'Content Scale' in Tilt Five Manager' gameobject to 1 meter for reference
- - Tracking space alignment can be accomplished by either moving the 'Leap Rig' gameobject for Desktop examples, and adjusting the 'Device Origin' in LeapXRServiceProvider for HMD modes (e.g the chess example)
+ - Tracking space alignment can be accomplished by either moving the 'Leap Rig' gameobject for Desktop examples, or adjusting the 'Device Origin' in LeapXRServiceProvider for HMD modes (i.e. the chess example)
- - Instead of trying to align Tilt Five and Leap space and depending on 1-to-1 physically simulated interactions, sometimes mapping hand data to a clever heuristic can improve interaction consistency and user experience
+ - Instead of trying to align Tilt Five and Leap space and depending on 1-to-1 physically simulated interactions, sometimes mapping hand data to a heuristic can improve interaction consistency and user experience.
+See the chess example use proximity and pinch amount, and how the turntable example keep track of fingertips within a volume instead of trying to simulate contact forces.

 ## 3D Printed bracket (optional)
  For the HMD-mode tracked example, the Ultraleap device is expected to be mounted to the glasses.
 The STL files can be found in ["Assets > CAD Files"](/Assets/CAD%20Files) The mount prints with a consumer FDM printer with the following settings: